jooh/neuroconda/README.md

   there is nothing to stop the upstream host (pypi, conda-forge, etc) from changing what code that version corresponds to next time you build the environment.
 If you want to have stronger guarantees of exact reproducibility you probably need to bundle the environment into a container image.
+This would also take care of non-conda dependencies.

 # Problems
 Please contact Johan Carlin or open an issue.